What you need to know for your National University of Singapore - Lee Kuan Yew School of Public Policy loan

 Would you like to hear from our current students who are using Prodigy Finance loans to fund their studies?
 There are quite a few in this video and you can get in touch with a few of them through our Ambassadors programme.

-The below provides an example of a Prodigy Finance loan for the MBA programme.
+The below provides an example of a Prodigy loan for the MBA program.

-Representative APR: 9.81% variable APR, factoring in all fees and the effects of interest.
+Representative APR: 9.54% variable APR, factoring in all fees and effects of compounding interest.